Helias-Criouet/adyenCheckoutChallenge/README.md

 # Adyen Checkout Challenge

-An ugly website able to perform credit card and iDEAL payments on the Adyen test environment.
+A website able to perform credit card and iDEAL payments on the Adyen test environment thanks to the [Web Drop-in integration](https://docs.adyen.com/online-payments/drop-in-web).

 ## Getting Started